-Course title & (Code Credits Credit d istribution (Eligibility Pre- Lecture Tutorial Practical/ Practice criteria requisite of the course Tribes of India 4 3 0 1 12th Pass
+Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- Lecture Tutorial Practical/ Practice criteria requisite of the course Tribes of India 4 3 0 1 12 th Pass

 Learning Objectives: The course is designed to help students understand the contested and problematic nature of the term 'tribe' and its definitional attributes.
 It also seeks to elucidate pressing issues faced by the tribes in India by focus on the contemporary issues, challenges and crisis that confront the rural and tribal communities in India.